Quixoty/quixoty-test4.github.io/_posts/2020-09-24-residential trees (part 1).md

 <br><br>

-In some cases where buildings are to be proposed nearby to existing trees, or in locations where existing trees were present, or on ce
+In some cases buildings may require deeper foundations, regardless of any proposed trees.

 </p>